Frix-x/klippain/docs/pinout.md

 #### Steppers

   - `[EXYZ1-3]_STEP`: drivers step pins
   - `[EXYZ1-3]_DIR`: drivers dir pins
   - `[EXYZ1-3]_ENABLE`: drivers enable pins
   - `[EXYZ1-3]_TMCUART`: drivers UART pins
+  - `DRIVER_SPI_MOSI`, `DRIVER_SPI_MISO`, `DRIVER_SPI_SCK`: used in case of SPI drivers
   - Beside standard axis there is also the support for the `MMU_GEAR_...` and `MMU_SEL_...` drivers used in the MMU/ERCF/TRADRACK

 #### Endstops & Probe

   - `[XYZ]_STOP`: classic axis endstops pins
-- `PROBE_INPUT`: classical probe like Klicky, Omron, Pinda, TAP, etc...
+  - `PROBE_INPUT`: classical probe input like Klicky, Omron, Pinda, TAP, etc...
-- `MMU_SEL_ENDSTOP`: for the MMU/ERCF physical Selector endstop
+  - `MMU_SEL_ENDSTOP`: for the MMU/ERCF physical selector endstop

 #### Heaters

   - `E_HEATER`: hotend heater cartridge
   - `BED_HEATER`: bed heating pad (or bed SSR)

 #### Temperature sensors

   - `E_TEMPERATURE`: hotend temperature sensor
   - `BED_TEMPERATURE`: bed temperature sensor
-- `CHAMBER_TEMPERATURE`: chamber temperature sensor
+  - `CHAMBER_TEMPERATURE`: chamber temperature sensor (used to heatsoak the chamber during the START_PRINT sequence)
   - `ELECTRICAL_CABINET_TEMPERATURE`: electrical cabinet temperature sensor (not really used in the config, but if present, this sensor is added to the Mainsail / Fluidd web interface as an additional info)

 #### Fans

   - `E_FAN`: hotend fan.
 This fan should stay at 100% whenever the hotend is hot, so a PWM capable pin is not mandatory
   - `PART_FAN`: part fan used during the print.
-This pin should be a PWM capable pin to allow power modulation
+This pin should be a PWM capable pin to allow modulation of the fan speed
   - `EXHAUST_FAN`: for an exhaust filter (such as the Voron basic exhaust).
-This pin should be a PWM capable pin to allow power modulation
+This pin should be a PWM capable pin to allow modulation of the fan speed
   - `FILTER_FAN`: for a filter (such as a Nevermore filter).
-This pin should be a PWM capable pin to allow power modulation
+This pin should be a PWM capable pin to allow modulation of the fan speed
   - `CONTROLLER_FAN`: to cool down your MCUs or electronic bay
   - `HOST_CONTROLLER_FAN`: to cool down your Pi (or equivalent Klipper host controller)

 #### Lights

   - `LIGHT_OUTPUT`: simple chamber lights (such as 24v leds or 24v fcob light bars)
-- `LIGHT_NEOPIXEL` : neopixel chamber lights
+  - `LIGHT_NEOPIXEL` : neopixels chamber lights
-- `STATUS_NEOPIXEL` : toolhead neopixel lights (such as the one used on the Voron StealthBurner toolhead)
+  - `STATUS_NEOPIXEL` : toolhead/machine status led neopixels (such as the one used on the Voron StealthBurner toolhead)
-- `MMU_NEOPIXEL`: for the MMU/ERCF neopixel leds
+  - `MMU_NEOPIXEL`: for the specific MMU/ERCF neopixel leds

 #### Other I/Os

-- `RUNOUT_SENSOR`: filament motion sensor
+  - `RUNOUT_SENSOR`: filament runout sensor (currently only one motion or switch sensor is supported in Klippain)
   - `MMU_ENCODER`: filament motion sensor used in the MMU/ERCF carriage
-- `TOOLHEAD_SENSOR`: toolhead filament sensor used for the MMU/ERCF/TRADRACK
+  - `TOOLHEAD_SENSOR`: optional toolhead filament sensor used for the MMU/ERCF/TRADRACK
   - `SERVO_PIN`: for a mechanical and movable probe dock or brush (such as the ones that are commonly found on the Voron V0 mods)
   - `MMU_SERVO`: for the MMU servo
-- `MMU_GATE_SENSOR`: for the MMU/TRADRACK sensor
+  - `MMU_GATE_SENSOR`: for the MMU/TRADRACK gate sensor
   - `MMU_PRE_GATE_[0-11]`: for the MMU/ERCT sensors

 ## External references